-- All schools implement "offer vs. serve", which allows students to select at least three of the four meal components for their lunch. - Extra foods are allowed with the selection of a meal tray. - Students who bring their lunches are allowed to buy milk and/or water. - Students who wish to purchase an additional meal tray will be required to pay the adult price for the second tray.
+- All schools implement "offer vs. serve", which allows students to select at least three of the four meal components for their lunch. - Every student who eats a school lunch is required to take at least 1⁄2 cup of fruit or vegetable. - Extra foods are allowed with the selection of a meal tray. - Students who bring their lunches are allowed to buy milk and/or water. - Students who wish to purchase an additional meal tray will be required to pay the adult price for the second tray.
 USDA allows reimbursement for one meal per student.